justinknierim/lfs-livecd/doc/README.txt

 type "linux nodhcp" at the boot loader prompt.
 This may be required for wireless connections that utilize WEP or WPA encryption.

-Users of wireless cards based on the Atheros chipset have to install the proprietary "madwifi" driver.
-The driver is provided in the precompiled form in the /drivers directory (if you loaded the CD contents to RAM, you have to mount the CD and look into /media/cdrom/drivers instead).
-To install it, run the following commands:

-    cd /drivers
-    tar -C / -xf madwifi-x86-6.3-r2052-kernel-[kernel_version].tgz
-    tar -C / -xf madwifi-x86-6.3-r2052-tools.tgz
-    depmod -ae
-    modprobe ath_pci

 CONFIGURING X
 -------------